General Org-Mode Configuration

 (kill-new orig-sentence))))

-With the new buffer displayed, the sentence to edit is shown, and the idea is to write different versions of that sentence.
+With the new buffer displayed, we show the sentence to edit, with the idea to write different versions of that sentence.
 When we have the version we like, we hit C-c C-c which calls ha-sentence-choose to choose the version that replaces the old one.
-But what if a sentence becomes multiple sentences?
-Well, in that case, we need to select the text before hitting the C-c C-c sequence.
-The buffer-local variables tell us which buffer to return, and what text to replace.
+But what if, during the editing process, we create more than one sentence?

 (defun ha-sentence-choose (&optional start end)